What is an enterprise-level business?

 If a lack of communication is the problem, increased and enhanced communication is the solution.
 IT and Marketing need to be on the same page as each other.
 They have a narrow set of aligned goals: the success and performance of the website.
 Just like each department has an understanding of how they will achieve their own goals as to not get fired, the two departments must understand how to work together to achieve their common goal.
 In the case of Widgets Inc., it’s the performance and success of the website.

 I see it all the time across all my clients (and even myself); combined with a lack of communication, a lack of planning can very quickly cause a project to grind to a halt.
 If you have deadlines, milestones, events; whatever you know beforehand, not only do you need to communicate that to your staff within your department, but to stakeholders and liaisons across departments as well.

 3. Know and Work for Your Audience

 Last, but certainly not least, you must know and work for your audience.
-This is easily the biggest element to success that gets overlooked in large organizations.
-On a website level, this is often known as the user experience, but at an enterprise-level organization this can mean much more.
-Most departments — as long as they are meeting their own departmental goals — can lose site of their customer base.
+This is easily the biggest element of success that gets overlooked in large organizations.
+On a website level, this is often known as the user experience, but at an enterprise-level organization, this can mean much more.
+Most departments — as long as they are meeting their own departmental goals — can lose sight of their customer base.
 All departments need to be responsible for how potential customers will interact with the information being served on their site.
 All departments should share the common goal of making their site as easy to use as possible.
-Keeping your potential customers happy and frustration free is a key to success no matter what vertical you might work in.
+Keeping your potential customers happy and frustration-free is a key to success no matter what vertical you might work in.

 As a digital agency, we can help alleviate some of the responsibility when it comes to the task of capturing your audience.
 We have built core practices into the way we operate to ensure that the communication between both us and our clients and our clients and their customers, is clear and consistent.
 Also, we understand how to provide an outside perspective that speaks across all departments within your company.
 For more information on how we can help you understand and communicate with your audience, speak with an expert today!